9 common mistakes in the management of the resource planning

 💡 How to avoid it: ither your resource planning tool allows you to manage absences as well, in which case the information can be easily sent to payroll, while ensuring a native connection with resource planning management.
 Or an API connector exists between your leave management solution and your resource planning solution.
 In any case, you must upload the absence information to correctly perform the resource planning.

-2. Missing external profiles
+2. Missing out on external profiles

 3. Not integrating employee preferences